 – Marcio Lima is a Professor of Architecture and Urban Planning at the University of São Paulo in Brazil.

-Watch a 2-minute video about Marcio’s project:
+Watch a 2-minute video about Marcio’s project from 2022:

 Art and Word in Ecuador

 Most of the students in CECE Ecuador, the IFES national movement, understand that there is a symbiotic relationship between art and the Christian faith.
 The movement has held events on this topic for the last five years.
 However, many students lack the theological and theoretical elements to represent this relationship in a rich and concrete way.
 In the aftermath of the global pandemic, there is also a need to help students connect with each other in new ways.

 Isabela Pineda’s project has three axes: theology, aesthetics and artistic production in community.
 She will develop and deliver a free, digital learning module on the dialogue between art and theology in the Latin American context, and students will contribute to its production.

 The module will be launched with two special events on a local university campus: an academic conversation in which panelists will discuss themes from the module, such as art, imagination and decolonization; and an exhibition of eight works of art, each produced by a student under the mentorship of a volunteer artist from CECE.